THE DISCOVER EDEN SOUTH AFRICA ecology course

 Only 8 spaces are available in each group, to give you the best experience possible!
 We work on a first come first served basis, so book early to avoid disappointment!
 Complete the application form to register your interest for the Discover Eden Ecology Course.

-The Discover Eden Conservation Ecology course is specifically designed for those who are either studying or working in the ecological sciences, including zoology, botany, environmental science, animal science, or biological sciences.
+The Discover Eden South Africa Ecology course is specifically designed for those who are either studying or working in the ecological sciences, including zoology, botany, environmental science, animal science, or biological sciences.

 This activity-packed program addresses topics such as ecology, biodiversity, conservation, sustainability, game reserve management, ornithology, marine biology, herpetology, and botany amongst others.
 Meet professionals out in the field and learn from their vast experience.
 Food, accommodation, and ground transport are all included in this package.